Mental Health Facilities Salinas, CA

 Rebekah Childrens Services - 25.8 miles from Salinas, CA

 Rebekah Childrens Services is a mental health center in Gilroy, California, located at 290 Ioof Avenue, 95020 zip code.
-Rebekah Childrens Services provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Rebekah Childrens Services offers couples/family therapy, individual psychotherapy and behavior modification to young adults and children / adolescents.
+Rebekah Childrens Services provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
+Rebekah Childrens Services offers couples/family therapy, behavior modification and cognitive behavioral therapy to children / adolescents and young adults.
 Rebekah Childrens Services also supports children/adolescents with serious emotional disturbance.
-More services available at Rebekah Childrens Services include education services, therapeutic foster care and suicide prevention services.
+More services available at Rebekah Childrens Services include therapeutic foster care, intensive case management and case management.

 Learn More